R4YM3/dotfiles-ansible-legacy/README.md

+This project is going to be  deprecated in favor of https://github.com/R4YM3/dotfiles-ansible-refactor

 # dotfiles-ansible

 The script will check if host Debian or Mac Os and setup it accordingly to my personal taste.